JackBrenn/quakejs-docker/README.md

 <div align="center">

-## 🚀 A Better Alternative Exists!
+## ⚠️ alternative to this project ⚠️

 **Use [lklacar/q3js](https://github.com/lklacar/q3js) instead** - it's a more modern and feature-rich implementation.

 ### About This Repository

 This is a rootless container rebuild of [quakejs-docker](https://github.com/treyyoder/quakejs-docker), but that project depended on quakejs.com, which recently introduced breaking changes.
-So quakejs will no longer start.
+So this container may not start!

 **This repository is no longer maintained.**